Find Your Relatives

 stands Henry the VIII and his daughter

-Queen Elizabeth, behind John knox are
+Queen Elizabeth, behind John Knox are

 figures of the great reformers Luther and Calvin